hikari-no-yume/dream-sparer/README.md

 ## What's RIFX?

-RIFF but the FourCC codes have the wrong endianness.
-Yeah, really…
+A big-endian version of RIFF.
+But there's also the little-endian version of RIFX (XFIR), which only differs from RIFF in that the FourCC codes are backwards.

 ## Building